 In Icelandic, the holiday is called "Jól," which echoes English's yule.
 Christmas in Iceland is a celebration of light, as the days start getting longer after the winter solstice.
 "Gleðileg jól!" echoes down the streets of Reykjavik, a warm greeting to passersby.

 Iceland formally converted to Christianity in 1000 AD at a session of the Althingi.
-Still, heathen practices persisted even after its formal adoption—and were sanctioned by the law if "practiced in secret."
+Still, old pagan practices persisted even after its formal adoption, and were sanctioned by the law if "practiced in secret."
 Even today, many are interested in the Old Norse Gods, and members of the Asatru religion make up around 1% of the religious population.

-The Christmas celebrations in Iceland take place during Advent, and they weave together both Lutheranism and Paganism.
+The Christmas celebrations in Iceland take place during Advent, and they blend both Lutheranism and Paganism.
 The festival officially starts on the fourth Sunday before Christmas Eve, when the Christmas trees are lit across the country.

-As it gets closer to Christmas, you might see some of the Yule Lads walking around town, cheering and scaring children alike.
-In Iceland, there is no jolly Santa Clause that goes around handing out presents with the help of his reindeer.
+In Iceland, there is no jolly Santa Claus who goes around handing out presents with the help of his reindeer.
 Instead, we have the Yule Lads!
-13 brothers that travel from the mountains to the cities and towns to give children presents in their shoe, which they keep on the window shelf during December.
+They are 13 brothers who travel from the mountains to the towns and cities during December, cheering and scaring children alike.
+Each night, a different Yule Lad leaves small gifts in the shoes that children place on their window sills during December.

 The Yule Lads are not always on their best behavior, as they are quite sneaky and mischievous.
 Each one has a name that is derived from their personality.
 There is "Door Slammer," who's very brash and loud.
 "Skyr-Gobbler" who loves nothing more than eating skyr and doesn't hesitate to steal it if he's really hungry.
 "Doorway-Sniffer" has a large nose and acute sense of smell, which he uses to locate laufabraud ("leaf bread"), a type of fried bread commonly eaten over Christmas.